spiral/docs/docs/en/component/storage.md

 ### Delete

 To delete a file, just use the `delete()` method.
-This method accepts an optional boolean argument meaning deletion an empty directory in which this file was located.
+This method accepts an optional boolean argument which means deleting an empty directory where the file was located.

 ```php
 $bucket->delete('file.txt');